even4void/aliquote/content/post/statistics-mu4e.md

 p + theme_bw()
 ```

+<small>(The ugly stuff for date conversion is there because I couldn't make R understand how date were stored as `%Y-%b` in my `FR_UTF8` locale.)</small>

 ![Email usage over time](/img/ts-emails-year.png)

 So clearly, my email activity has seriously increased past 2008, that is two years after I got my PhD (part of this may be explained by the fact that I decided to only use my Gmail account for professional use, and no more MS Exchange as I did during 2006-2008.)

-Finally, the same command can easily be updated to get the same summary statistics, aggregated quaterly by year, for some of my mailboxes as shown below:
+Finally, the same command can easily be updated to get the same summary statistics, aggregated quarterly by year, for some of my mailboxes as shown below:

 ```
 $ mu find --sortfield=date --fields="d m" date:8y..1d | \